sreenivasanac/file-vyasa/agentic_development_docs/project_design_plan/0_filevyasa_design_plan_v1.md

 - For each supported file:
   - Convert to Markdown using `markitdown` where possible.
   - Fill an internal file object with relevant attributes and metadata.
+  - For sample of file object class to take inspiration from (another project): /Users/sreenivasanac/SoftwareProjects/brahmasumm2/core/document/base.py
   - Read only the first 50 lines of the Markdown.
   - Call BYOK remote LLM via LiteLLM (OpenAI-compatible endpoint) with filename + file metadata + snfile content snippet to produce:
     - `ai_brief_summary` (≈2 lines).